 Central Government has effective control over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties.
-Details of transactions with government departments are set out in note 44 to the Accounts.
+Details of transactions with government departments are set out in note 44.

-During 2015/16 the Council provided office accommodation, financial services and human resources support to New Forest National Park Authority, including the roles of S151 Officer and Internal Audit and commenced providing geographical information system support.
-The total revenue for this for 2015/16 was £367,000 (£276,000 in 2014/15).
-The New Forest National Park Authority provided Trees and Ecology Services, other miscellaneous services and commenced providing Building Design and Conservation and Ranger services to the Council which cost £242,000 (£116,000 in 2014/15).
+During 2016/17 the Council provided office accommodation, financial services (including Internal Audit), human resources and geographical information system support to New Forest National Park Authority.
+The total income received, including these services, for 2016/17 was £302,000.
+In 2015/16 revenue was £367,000, as it included S151 Officer services and Tourism funding.
+The New Forest National Park Authority provided Trees and Ecology Services, other miscellaneous services and commenced providing Building Design and Conservation and Ranger services to the Council which cost £265,000 (£242,000 in 2015/16).

 Members of the Council have direct control over the Council's financing and operating policies.
 The total of members' allowances paid is shown in note 46.
-During 2015/16 £11,000 (2014/15 £500) was paid to companies in which 3 members (2014/15 2 members) had an interest.
-In addition, payments of £11,500 (2014/15 £17,800) were paid to organisations in which members have an interest, but on which there is no Council representative.
+During 2016/17 £440 (2015/16 £11,000) was paid to companies in which 1 member (2015/16 3 members) had an interest.
+In addition, payments of £57,630 (2015/16 £11,500) were paid to organisations in which members have an interest, but on which there is no Council representative.
 One member elected in May 2015 is employed by the Council's bank; this contract was tendered and commenced in December 2014.
 There were no material transactions with any chief officers during the year.